 skoosh does not currently offer free samples, but it is something we are considering for the future.
 One major drawback of offering skincare samples is the impact on the environment – samples increase single-use packaging waste and are often packaged in unsustainable materials to preserve the product.
 However, we understand that samples allow customers to try products before committing to a purchase.
 We therefore hope to create a samples programme that helps our customers while minimising environmental waste.

 What ingredients do you exclude and why?

-Below you will find our comprehensive list of skincare ingredients to avoid, from ones that have been shown to cause skin irritation to others linked with hormone disruption and even cancer.
+Below you will find our comprehensive list of skincare ingredients to avoid, from ones that have been shown to cause skin irritation to others linked with hormone disruption.
 We also exclude those which are eco-toxic and persistent organic pollutants.
 These ingredients may be used within formulations to improve texture, smell or shelf life.

 While some ingredients are proven to be harmful, skincare research is an evolving body of work, and there are ingredients that may still be under investigation. skoosh skin takes on a "better safe than sorry" approach, proactively avoiding potentially harmful ingredients until conclusively shown to be safe.
 We believe in delivering effective skincare, while avoiding anything toxic or irritating for you and the environment.

 - 4-methylbenzylidene camphor / 4mbc